Stefano314/CImage/README.md

 References
 ----------
 <a id="1">[1]</a>
-T. Romen Singh et al. IJCSI International Journal of Computer Science Issues, Vol. 8, Issue 6, No 2, November 2011.
+T. Romen Singh et al. *"A New Local Adaptive Thresholding Technique in Binarization"*, IJCSI International Journal of Computer Science Issues, Vol. 8, Issue 6, No 2, November 2011.
-*"A New Local Adaptive Thresholding Technique in Binarization"*, Communications of the ACM, 11(3), 147-148.